microsoft/bedrock/docs/azure-simple/README.md

 After `terraform apply` finishes, there is one critical output artifact: the Kubernetes config file for the deployed cluster that is generated and saved in the `output` directory.
 The default file is `output/bedrock_kube_config`.
 The following steps use this file to interact with the deployed Bedrock AKS cluster.

-Using the config file `output/bedrock_kube_config`, one of the first things we can do is list all pods deployed within the cluster:
+Using the config file `output/bedrock_kube_config`, we can list all pods deployed within the cluster:

 ```bash
 KUBECONFIG=./output/bedrock_kube_config kubectl get po --all-namespaces